 When visiting any open attraction, you can feel confident knowing they put your health and safety first as signatories of the Live Forward Pledge.
 In addition to masking up and maintaining social distance, we recommend following these guidelines to help slow the spread of COVID-19:

-- Buy your tickets online before you go to reduce contact with employees (many places currently require timed tickets for entry)
+- Buy your tickets online to reduce contact with employees (many places currently require timed tickets for entry)

 - Bring hand sanitizer and wash your hands frequently

-- Stay home if you or someone in your household are experiencing symptoms of COVID-19
+- Stay home if you or members of your household are experiencing symptoms of COVID-19

-- Realize that wait times may be longer than you are used to as capacities are limited
+- Have patience as wait times may be longer due to limited capacities